-Solderers and Brazers with little to no experience tend to make between $20000 and $23420 while the more experienced ones make over $37380 per year.
+Solderers and Brazers with little to no experience tend to make between $28560 and $34180 while the more experienced ones can earn over $51430 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Solderer and Brazer is to move to a higher paying state like HI.
-Right now, the highest paying states for Solderers and Brazers are HI, WV, MA, MN and WA.
+One of the easiest ways to increase your salary as a Solderer and Brazer is to move to a higher paying state like AK.
+Right now, the highest paying states for Solderers and Brazers are AK, WY, DC, HI and NM.

-3 other factors that can increase your salary as A Solderer and Brazer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Solderer and Brazer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Solderers and Brazers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Solderers and Brazers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons

 Here are some of the pros and cons of being a Solderer and Brazer.

 |Suitable for people who likes practical and hands-on work|